saloot/ADS2023/project.md

 * In essence, think of the project's report as a mini-paper
     * In fact, I *strongly encourage* writing the report in English and as a separate PDF file, as you can extend it later to a full paper and submit it for peer review if you were interested.

+* Do not forget to **provide reference to any piece of code, text, image, etc.** that you reuse in your project.

 ## Grading
 As mentioned above, from the 100 points for the final project, 70 points is dedicated to the final notebook and report: